chasefleming/elem-ssg/README.md

 # `elem-ssg` Template

-Welcome to the Elem-SSG Template repository!
 This template is designed for building a static site generator using Go, featuring `elem-go` for HTML templating and `goldmark` for Markdown processing.

 To learn more about these two libraries, check out the following links: